 *Depending on the time of year you visit, prices can be as low as $15 a night (or less!)

-But If you are keen for some privacy or want to ‘splash” cash on some luxury or have won big on an online casino Singapore site, Bangkok also offers some brilliant hotels that are still very budget friendly.
+But If you are keen for some privacy or want to ‘splash” cash on some luxury or have won big on real money online Singapore site, Bangkok also offers some brilliant hotels that are still very budget friendly.

 My Top Hotels: